container-job-runner/cjr/README.md

   --message=message                      use this flag to tag a job with a user-supplied message

-  --no-autocopy                          do not copy files back to the project root on exit

   --no-autoload                          prevents cli from automatically loading flags using project settings files

+  --no-copy                              do not copy files back to the project root on exit

   --port=port                            [default: ]